This pepper steak bowl served over rice is a hearty meal, perfect for busy weeknights. It's ready in less than 30 minutes!

 - Beef bullion.
 This adds even more beefy flavor.

 - Corn starch.
 This is used to create a slurry to thicken your sauce to a gravy-like consistency.
+This isn't required but does help your sauce cost the steak and veggies nicely.

 ★ How to Make this Recipe ★

-This recipe is made fresh, all in one large skillet other than the rice which you can make in advance, or opt for pre-cooked rice that you can easily heat in the microwave to save time.
+This recipe is made fresh, all in one large skillet, other than the rice which you can make in advance, or opt for pre-cooked rice that you can easily heat in the microwave to save time.

 The full recipe can be found below but here are the basic steps: